zyllifeworld/clindet_docs/doc/DNAseq/WES/workflow.md

 (qc-and-preprocess)=
 ## QC and preprocess
-In the pre-processing step, Clindet processes FASTQ files in accordance with GATK best practices.Fastp were used to trim adapter and generate sequencing report of each fastq file.
+In the pre-processing step, ClinDet processes FASTQ files in accordance with GATK best practices.Fastp were used to trim adapter and generate sequencing report of each fastq file.
 Then trimmed sequence reads were aligned to the reference genome using BWA-MEM, followed by deduplication and recalibration with GATK.
 Specifically, for tumor-normal paired samples, ConPair is employed to verify whether the samples originate from the same individual, and quality control statistics files are generated via GATK.

 fastp is a tool designed to provide ultrafast all-in-one preprocessing and quality control for FastQ data.